2023 Scarsdale Bowl volunteer award goes to… Janice Starr

 Starr said as happy as she is to have received the award, she recognizes there are many others who also have done great volunteer work in Scarsdale.

-“So many volunteers could also be grateful recipients today,” she said.
+“So many volunteers could also be worthy recipients today,” she said.
 “I am honored, thrilled and happy to get the recognition.”

 While the Bowl Award is “Scarsdale’s highest honor,” according to the Scarsdale Foundation, the newly created Spotlight Award is intended to honor individuals or organizations who have made “a tangible difference in the community’s quality of life in one specific area.”